 Built in 1938 to supply water to Lake View Sanatorium, Lake View Reservoir (1320 Lake View Avenue) now provides water storage and fire protection for a large portion of the Lake View Hill Neighborhood.
 Because the reservoir is undersized and has reached the end of its useful life, MWU will construct a larger reservoir and use the site to improve water storage for the remainder of the city’s north side, ensuring better fire protection for the entire area.
 You can find more information on the history of Lake View Reservoir and the park that surrounds it on our Inside MWU page.
 Cost of water tower construction: $5.2 million.
 Cost of upgrading nearby water mains and booster pump station: $2 million.

 2017 Water Main Upgrades

-Work will begin in 2017 on three projects to upgrade water mains near the new Lake View Reservoir.
-Click here for the latest information on water main improvement projects.
+Work has been completed on three projects to upgrade water mains near the new Lake View Reservoir.

 Latest Reservoir News